ryanrolds/bufferpack/README.md

 ====================================================
 ## Disclaimer
 The jspack module and documentation are essentially ports of the Python struct module and documentation, with such changes as were necessary.
-The port was originaly made by Fair Oaks Labs, Inc. and published at http://code.google.com/p/jspack/
-If any Python people are miffed that their documentation got ripped off, let me know, and I'll gladly revise them.
+The port was originaly made by Fair Oaks Labs, Inc. and published at http://code.google.com/p/jspack/ If any Python people are miffed that their documentation got ripped off, let me know, and I'll gladly revise them.
+The original port to Node.js was done by pgriess.
+This is a fork of node-jspack (https://github.com/pgriess/node-jspack && https://github.com/birchroad/node-jspack).

 This module performs conversions between JavaScript values and C structs represented as octet arrays (i.e. JavaScript arrays of integral numbers